prasadshingne/CarND-LaneLines-P1/writeup_PrasadShingne.md

 3. Identify lines using HoughLinesP.

 4. Additional functions average_pos() and m_b_points() identify lines with negative and positive slopes.
-All lines positive slope and positive slope are averaged to get the single left and right lines respectively. hough_lines() and draw_lines() are modified to reflect this change.
+All lines with positive slope and negative slope are averaged to get the single left and right line respectively. hough_lines() and draw_lines() are modified to reflect this change.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Image describing pipeline:

 ![alt text][image2]